jehboyes/finance_manager/docs/source/cli_setup.rst

 within the CLI.
 A blank 'config.ini' will be generted the first time the application is run, with blank values for the connection parameters required.

 You're ready to start using the CLI!
-See the :ref:`usage page <cli_usage>` for more instructions.
+See :doc:`cli_usage` for more instructions.